Canon 1D Mark IV vs Sony A7R

 One feature that is present on the 1D Mark IV, but is missing on the A7R is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

-The 1D Mark IV writes its imaging data to Compact Flash cards, while the A7R uses SDXC or Memory Stick PRO Duo cards.
+The 1D Mark IV writes its imaging data to Compact Flash or SDHC cards, while the A7R uses SDXC or Memory Stick PRO Duo cards.
 The 1D Mark IV features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the A7R only has one slot.
+The A7R supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 1D Mark IV cannot take advantage of Ultra High Speed SD cards.

 Connectivity comparison: Canon 1D Mark IV vs Sony A7R